COVID-19 Information and Resources

 - File for Unemployment

 - West Virginia Department of Health & Human Resources

 - WV COVID-19 Telephone Hotline: 1-800-887-4304

 - Resource for Services and Assistance amid COVID-19

 CDC Resources: COVID-19 Information

-If you are having trouble finding the information you are looking for on our website or have more questions, please call us.
-Our Member Services staff will be happy to answer your questions.
+If you are not finding the information you need or have more questions, please call us.
+Our Member Services staff is happy to assist you.